timacdonald/json-api/README.md

 # JSON:API Resource for Laravel

-A lightweight Laravel implementation of JSON:API.
+A lightweight JSON Resource for Laravel that helps you implement JSON:API standards including sparse fieldsets and compound documents.

+These docs are not designed to introduce you to the JSON:API spec and the associated concepts, instead you should [head over and read the spec](https:/jsonapi.org) to better learn more about the specification.

-This is a WIP project currently being built out via livestream on [my YouTube channel](https://www.youtube.com/channel/UCXukwzJwxZG0NOtLhCBdEsQ).
+**Note:** This is a WIP project currently being built out via livestream on [my YouTube channel](https://www.youtube.com/channel/UCXukwzJwxZG0NOtLhCBdEsQ).
 Come hang out next stream.

 #### TODO
 - [ ] review composer PHP version support